Halal Bourbon Chicken & Homestyle Chili

 And yes.
 The food is as confusing as the name sounds.

-Yep, this restaurant sells the two namesake food dishes — bourbon chicken and homestyle chili.
-The former is a sodium bomb.
+- Bourbon chicken is a sodium bomb.
 Worse, it’s a pre-prepared sodium bomb.
 I don’t know how long this stuff was waiting in the kitchen to be served, but I stepped in just before the lunch rush and it was already made.
 Not packaged or anything, but still, until orders start really coming in, even bourbon chicken would probably be better when made-to-order.
 Having worked in food service, I can also tell you it’s discouraged to let food sit like that for too long either.

-I also tried one of the sides — lo mein — which was placed beneath the bourbon chicken to soak up some of that salty sauce.
+- Lo mein was placed beneath the bourbon chicken to soak up some of that salty sauce.
 It’s a simple lo mein, in fact I think it’s just noodles and some cabbage, but the texture is good at least.
 Could have used its own sauce, or at least a separate container.
 At a price point of about $6 for a “small” with one side and $8 for a “large” with two sides it seemed a little underwhelming as a meal.

 The restaurant interior needs some serious work.
 It’s essentially unmarked, next to no images or decoration around the booths which are all different designs and together sort of dated.
 Not a lot of light in the place either.
 In fact, it really didn’t seem like the kind of restaurant where you’d want to sit down.
 And all of that might be contributing to the branding issue.
 In short, Halal, Bourbon Chicken, Homestyle Chili, or whatever you call this restaurant, really could use some simple things to make itself a more attractive looking place, and maybe even some of that food would be worth it for the convenience.
 But as it is now, this is one basement bistro you might want to pass up.